dendronhq/dendron-site/vault/dendron.ref.config.md

 - default: true

-Determines if dendron pulls in un-initialized [[remote vault|dendron.topic.vaults#remote]] at startup
+Determines if Dendron pulls in un-initialized [[remote vault|dendron.topic.vaults#remote]] at startup

 ### noAutoCreateOnDefinition
 > This setting is scheduled for deprecation 📆